Divorce in Wisconsin

-All these reasons and others may not be acceptable.
+All these reasons and others may not be acceptable in divorce court.
 Unless there is a serious problem or an emergency, you should have that promised time.
 If you’re not getting it, be sure you document your missing visits and schedule a hearing with a judge.
 They should be able to enforce your visitation time.

 I’m a grandparent.
 Can I seek visitation rights after my son or daughter’s divorce?

 If my spouse was abusive, what can I do when finalizing my divorce?

 A divorce can be especially difficult on spouses who can’t immediately support themselves.
 For example, a disability might be keeping you from the workforce, or perhaps you stayed home to take care of the children and home.
-Fortunately, you will be able to seek alimony if you show that you need spousal support to maintain a healthy standard of living.
+Fortunately, you will be able to seek alimony if you show that you need spousal support to maintain a healthy standard of living in Milwaukee.

 Sadly, a divorce is rarely easy.
 Even if you and your spouse are on the same page, there may be disputes which cause heartache and trouble for you, your spouse, and any children.
 Whether you need a mediator to help you and your spouse make decisions for your future or you’re trying to protect your future during litigation, a lawyer can make a difference.